bbauska/JS-CellarDoor/README.md

 ## Hints

-- You can use the provided `Queue` class to keep track of the vertices to be visited in a breadth-first order.
+- You can use the provided `Queue` class to keep track of the vertices to be visited in a breadth- first order.
 - Start by enqueuing the `startingVertex` onto the queue and mark it as visited.
 - Use a visited set to keep track of the visited vertices to avoid enqueuing the same vertex multiple times.
 - In the traversal loop, dequeue a vertex from the queue, add it to the result array, and enqueue all its neighbors that have not been visited yet.

 ## Solutions